What is Information Risk Management?

-Our increasingly digital and automated world means that we both generate more data and rely more heavily on that data to keep our businesses running.
+Our increasingly digital and automated world means we generate more data and rely more heavily on that data to keep our businesses running.
 And as our reliance on technology increases, so do the associated risks.
 Data breaches can wipe out your company financially and quickly destroy your brand’s reputation.
 Information risk management programs are no longer a “nice to have” — they’re part of doing business.

 Information in all its forms must be protected for your business to thrive.
 It must be kept secure, whole, and available when needed.
-This means taking a long hard look at your current and future risks and taking steps to minimize or eliminate their effect on you, your investors, and your clients.
+This means taking a long, hard look at your current and future risks and taking steps to minimize or eliminate their effect on you, your investors, and your clients.

 Threats, Vulnerabilities, and Risks

-And understanding the differences is crucial to developing an effective information risk management strategy.
+Understanding the differences is crucial to developing an effective information risk management strategy.